deroverda/recommended-radio-streams/README.md

 ---
 ## 📻 The Station Directory <a id="station-directory"></a>
 > [!NOTE]
-> To keep this list reliable, many links point to the official station website or web player.
-Direct stream URLs (like `.m3u` or `.mp3`) change frequently, while official sites stay up.
+> To keep this list reliable, most links point to the official station website.
+Direct stream URLs change frequently.
+If you need raw links for custom players, check the [Advanced Guide](#finding-urls) below.

 ⭐ = Stations marked with a star are personal favorites or highly recommended by the community.